cat health

 Cat has poor eyesight Read More »

-As a veterinarian, I know that getting your cat used to going outside isn't a spontaneous act, but a structured process that takes health, behavior, environmental safety, and legal considerations into account.
-The goal is to enable your cat to develop controlled independence while minimizing risks such as traffic accidents, territorial disputes, infectious diseases, and stress.
-In this guide, I'll guide you step by step through all the phases—from medical requirements to training and equipment, all the way to the cat's first independent walk around the territory.
-I'll link to well-founded, international specialist sources so you can delve deeper if needed.
+As a veterinarian, I know that getting a cat used to going outdoors isn't a spontaneous act, but a structured process that considers health, behavior, environmental safety, and legal aspects.
+The goal is to allow your cat controlled independence while minimizing risks such as traffic accidents, territorial fights, infectious diseases, and stress.
+In this guide, I'll walk you through all the phases step by step – from medical prerequisites and training to equipment and the first independent outing in the territory.
+I've included links to reputable, international expert sources so you can delve deeper into the subject if needed.

-Getting your cat used to going outside Read More »
+Getting the cat used to going outside Read More »

 Diseases of the Norwegian Forest Cat